wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/active-directory/includes/2-active-directory-actions.md

 ## Object management

-Active Directory objects can be created, moved, renamed and deleted.
+Active Directory objects can be created, moved, renamed, and deleted.
 To create an object, use **Create Active Directory Object** Action.
-The object’s name, location and type must be specified in the action properties.
+The object’s name, location, and type must be specified in the action properties.

 ![create ad object action properties](..\media\create-ad-object-action-properties.png)